Alxelio/bmi/README.md

 # Number 3
 I made a new file called reading.dart just to componentize the code.
 I launched some new exceptions as well.

+# Number 4
+I placed a new file called exceptions for handling some exceptions in this code, just to avoid some errors.